Back to top

 Description

-This indicator measures the rate of serious chronic complications (including hospitalizations for coronary artery disease, cerebrovascular disease and peripheral vascular disease (amputation), as well as end stage renal disease) and death in the last year among people with diabetes aged 20 and older.
+This indicator measures the rate of serious chronic complications (death; hospitalization for coronary artery disease, cerebrovascular disease, or peripheral vascular disease; dialysis for end-stage kidney disease) and death in the last year among people with diabetes aged 20 and older.

 HQO Reporting tool/product